rameezrami/dns-blocklists/README.md

 <p align="center"><a href="https://github.com/hagezi/dns-blocklists/graphs/contributors"><img src="https://contrib.rocks/image?repo=hagezi/dns-blocklists" /></a></p>
 <p align="center"><i><b>"If the plan doesn‘t work, change the plan but never the goal."<br>There's no place like 127.0.0.1!</b></i></p>

 *The blocklists are based on [various sources](sources.md) and my own denylists/extensions.
 They were designed to avoid false positive domains as much as possible without losing effectiveness and efficiency.
 Dead hosts are regularly removed from the lists to keep them as small as possible.
 Made with :heartbeat: for a safer and cleaner internet.*

-*All lists were tested against 6000 websites from the Cisco Umbrella Top 1 million list.
+*All lists were tested against 10000 websites from the Cisco Umbrella Top 1 million list.
 It was checked whether the pages load, the page content is displayed correctly, navigation links work, images load, videos start and much more.*

 *They are updated and maintained daily.*

 *No, they are not just block lists cobbled together from different sources.
-They have been optimized and extended to efficiently "clean the Internet" in all areas.*
+They have been optimized and extended to efficiently "clean the Internet" in all areas.
+See also: [Which sources are used for the lists and how are the lists compiled on the basis of these sources?](https://github.com/hagezi/dns-blocklists/wiki/FAQ#sources)*

 *The results of a test against the 10000 [whotracks.me](https://whotracks.me/websites.html) pages.
 All pages were opened and fully loaded via batch in Edge with privacy features turned off.
 Cookies were all accepted.
 NextDNS was used as the DNS.*